2 6 As A Decimal

 Q: Can all fractions be expressed as terminating decimals?

-A: No. Practically speaking, only fractions whose denominators, after simplification, contain only factors of 2 and/or 5 can be expressed as terminating decimals.
-Fractions with other prime factors in their denominators will result in repeating decimals Worth knowing..
+A: No. Only fractions whose denominators, after simplification, contain only factors of 2 and/or 5 can be expressed as terminating decimals.
+Fractions with other prime factors in their denominators will result in repeating decimals Easy to understand, harder to ignore..

 Q: What is the difference between a rational and an irrational number?